short-loop/installation-guide/README.md

 and add the inbound for port `80` & `8080` to be available from source `0.0.0.0/0` (Or your VPN IP if you are using any.)

 ##### 3. Add the DNS for the ease of access for the public IP.
 (Optional)
-TODO :  ADD details for the ELB or Elastic IP.
 Suggested DNS name : `shortloop.company-name.com`

 > NOTE : For the rest of the guide, we will assume that you have the DNS configured to access your instance.
 If not, just replace `shortloop.company-name.com` with the public IP of the instance.